 Structural movement

 Repair category 1

 Notes: There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampn Dampness, rot and infestation
+Dampn ess, rot and infestation

-Repair category 1
+Repair category 2

-Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-We assume that all necessary damp proofing works have been carried out in the past and enquiries should be made as to any guarantees.
+Notes: Some damp readings were noted either side of the window to kitchen.
+This area should be investigated with all necessary repairs being carried out.
+Some woodworm was evident to the kitchen floor and we make the assumption that this has been treated and is historic.

-Chimney stacks
+Chimne ey stacks

 Repair category: 1

 Notes: These appeared generally in fair condition consistent with age.

-Roofing Roofing including roof space
+Roofing g including roof space

 Repair category: 2

-Notes: Some chipped slates.
+Notes:

-The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected life span should be sought.

 Rainwater fittings

 Repair category: 2

-Notes: Rainwater fittings appeared to be in a condition commensurate with its age and type and we understand these have recently had some repair to mitigate the leak that has caused the staining to stonework.
+Notes: Some vegetation growth.
+Stained stonework denoting defects to rainwater fittings.
+We understand that the cause of the staining to the main walls is to be made good imminently and details can be sought from the vender.